-- Family caregiving beyond traditional norms: “Family” extends past immediate family in the case of caregiving, and LGBT caregivers often are tasked as caregivers to close friends, unmarried partners, and anyone else considered family.
+- Family caregiving beyond traditional norms: “Family” extends past immediate family in the case of caregiving, and LGBTQ+ caregivers often are tasked as caregivers to close friends, unmarried partners, and anyone else considered family.
 In fact, the name Chosen Family stems from the fact that many LGBT individuals have family that extend beyond traditional meanings.
 Families are not one size fits all, including those that do not share a biological or legal relationship.
 Chosen Family recognizes this and celebrates the diversity and strength that derives from an individual’s particular chosen family.

-- LGBT people become caregivers more often: Families often see LGBT adults as single and rely on them for caregiving, regardless of their relationship status.
+- LGBT people become caregivers more often: Families often see LGBTQ+ adults as single and rely on them for caregiving, regardless of their relationship status.
 That makes them disproportionately in a place to be familial caregivers.

-- LGBT caregivers are more likely to be the sole home care provider for an individual and be in the same age range as the recipient of care: the ability to find others that can assist, including professional providers like Chosen Family, is vital in preventing coverage lapses that could result in unforeseen issues such as caregiver health problems and emergencies, while offering both respite care and alleviating burnout for the caregiver.
+- LGBTQ+ caregivers are more likely to be the sole home care provider for an individual and be in the same age range as the recipient of care: the ability to find others that can assist, including professional providers like Chosen Family, is vital in preventing coverage lapses that could result in unforeseen issues such as caregiver health problems and emergencies, while offering both respite care and alleviating burnout for the caregiver.

-Understanding this, Chosen Family fosters work/life balance, encourages emotional and mental support, and promotes respite care and general well being for all of its caregivers.
-By doing so, Chosen Family helps ensure the best care standards for our patients through improved caregiving, along with protecting and promoting our strongest assets: our caregivers.
+Understanding this, Chosen Family Home Care is a great place to work on top of being both inclusive and caring.
+We foster work/life balance, encourage emotional and mental support, and promote respite care and general well being for all of our valued caregivers.
+By doing so, Chosen Family Home Care helps ensure the best care standards for our LGBTQ+ and senior patients through improved caregiving.
+Overall, we support and promote our strongest assets: our caregivers.